10 Best Ramen in Shinjuku

 4. Ippudo

-Ippudo (一風堂) is a Japanese franchised ramen restaurant specialized in a Hakata style classic Tonkotsu ramen since its establishment in 1985.
-Like Ichiran, Ippudo took a big part of delivering Japanese ramen culture to the world over the past decades and has many fans across the world.
+Ippudo (一風堂) is a Japanese franchised ramen restaurant specializing in a Hakata-style classic Tonkotsu ramen since its establishment in 1985.
+Like Ichiran, Ippudo has played a big part in delivering Japanese ramen culture to the world over the past decades and has many fans across the world.
 There are over 150 branches in and outside of Japan.

-There are two types of ramen served in Ippudo: Shiromaru (white), the original Tonkotsu (pork broth) ramen with thin noodle topped with pork belly, kikurage mushroom, menma (pickled bamboo shoot), red pickled ginger and scallions, and Akamaru (red), the classic Tonkotsu ramen topped with Ippudo’s secret miso paste.
+There are two types of ramen served in Ippudo: Shiromaru (white), the original Tonkotsu (pork broth) ramen with thin noodles topped with pork belly, kikurage mushroom, menma (pickled bamboo shoot), red pickled ginger, and scallions, and Akamaru (red), the classic Tonkotsu ramen topped with Ippudo’s secret miso paste.
 In some stores, limited ramen dishes are also available.

 Currently, there are two Ippudo stores near Shinjuku Station.